cuckootan/WeiboSpider/README.md

             'thumbup': 'thumbup_table_name'
         }

-        # Your postgresql username (that must be connected without password).
+        # Your postgresql username.
         POSTGRESQL_USERNAME = 'your postgresql username'
+        # Your postgresql password.
+        POSTGRESQL_PASSWORD = 'your postgresql password'
         # Your postgresql databaes.
         POSTGRESQL_DATABASE = 'your database name'